delmic/odemis/doc/develop/backend-api.rst

         :param axes: Axes which must be stopped, otherwise all the axes are stopped.
         :type axes: set of str

+Axis
+====

+Axis represents one axis of an :py:class:`Actuator`.
+It is a simple static object that holds information on the axis, but all the dynamic information and actions are performed via the :py:class:`Actuator`.

+There are mostly two types of Axes, either *continuous*, with the :py:attr:`Axis.range` attribute (e.g., translation actuator) or *enumerated*, with the :py:attr:`Axis.choices` attribute (e.g., switch).

+.. py:class:: Axis()

+    .. py:attribute:: unit

+        *(RO, str)* the unit of the axis position (and indirectly the speed).
+        None indicates unknown or not applicable.
+        "" indicates a ratio.

+    .. py:attribute:: choices

+        *(RO, set or dict)* Allowed positions.
+If it's a dict, the value is indicating what the position corresponds to.

+    .. py:attribute:: range

+        *(RO, tuple of 2 numbers)* min/max position (in the unit)

+    ..
+TODO: .rangeRel: min, max value of moveRel: max is same as .ranges[1]-.ranges[0], min is the minimum distance which will actually move the motor (less, nothing happens).

+    .. py:attribute:: speed

+        *(RO, tuple of 2 numbers)* min/max speed of the axis (in unit/s).

+    .. py:attribute:: canAbs

+    	*(RO, bool)* indicates whether the hardware supports absolute positioning.
+    	If it is not supported by hardware, the :py:meth:`Actuator.moveAbs` will approximate the move by a relative one.

 Convention about measurement units
 ==================================